*IF YOU HAVE NOT YET RECEIVED YOUR BALLOT, CALL THE CLERK AT 732-431-7790*

 —voter ID number

-There will be a select number of in-person polling locations across the state where registered Voters can Vote via paper provisional ballot.
+There will be a select number of in-person polling locations across Monmouth County where registered Voters can Vote via paper provisional ballot.
 If you do not receive the Vote-By-Mail ballot (and you are certain that you are registered) OR if you prefer to Vote in person on Election Day, you can fill out a provisional ballot.
 Provisional ballots WILL be counted.
 But they are only counted after all Vote-By-Mail ballots are counted to make sure you aren't Voting twice!
 There will be at least one in-person polling location in each of New Jersey’s 565 municipalities.
-Locations have not yet been announced.
+Refer to your official Vote-By-Mail ballot for your designated polling location.

 Only people with disabilities will be able to Vote via machine in person.